Emrys-Hong/istd50043_labs/lab4/README.md

 ## Exercise 3

-MySQL does not support set intersection (slide 24 in Week 2 (SQL 1) is not correct.
+MySQL does not support set differences (slide 24 in Week 2 (SQL 1) is not correct.
 EXCEPT is supported in SQLite).

 How do you implement R(<ins>**a**</ins>) - S(<ins>**a**</ins>) ?